seintzx/dotfiles/README.md

 path to file:
 - ~/.Xresources

+## ssh
+This folder contains the config file for `ssh`.
+This is done so i can use multiple "git" account with different rsa key.

+path to file:
+- ~/.ssh/config

 ## st
 This folder contains the config file for `st` terminal.
 Remember that each time you make changes you need to recompile it.